-We received 13,552 warrants in the first half of 2018.
-To obtain a warrant a law enforcement officer must show a judge that there is "probable cause" to believe that the evidence sought is related to a crime.
-This is a higher standard than the standard for a general order.
-A warrant may be used to obtain stored content (such as text message content or email content), location information or more basic subscriber or transactional information.
+We received 15,169 warrants during the second half of 2021.

+To obtain a warrant, a law enforcement officer must show a judge that there is "probable cause" to believe that the evidence sought is related to a crime.
+This is a higher standard than what is required for a general order.
+A warrant may be used to obtain stored content (such as text message content or email content), location information, or more basic subscriber or transactional information.